influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/_index.md

 ---

 Flux's built-in aggregate functions take values from an input table and aggregate them in some way.
-The output table contains is a single row with the aggregated value.
+The output table contains a single row with the aggregated value.

 Aggregate operations output a table for every input table they receive.
-A column to aggregate must be provided to the operation.
+You must provide a column to aggregate.
 Any output table will have the following properties:

 - It always contains a single record.